21st Division (South Vietnam): 1965

+1966-1971

-By 1967 Brig.
-Gen. William Robertson Desobry, the US senior adviser in IV Corps, considered the Division under General Minh the best in the ARVN and the 9th Division not far behind.
-However the senior US officer there, Maj.
-Gen. George S. Eckhardt, had recommended his dismissal, noting that he was "very temperamental and has frequently requested relief when under stress or when at odds with [the] Corps commander."
+By 1967 Brigadier general William Robertson Desobry, the US senior adviser in IV Corps, considered the division under Minh the best in the ARVN and the 9th Division not far behind.
+However the senior US officer there, Major general George S. Eckhardt, had recommended his dismissal, noting that he was "very temperamental and has frequently requested relief when under stress or when at odds with [the] Corps commander."
 Minh's close friendship with President Nguyễn Văn Thiệu brought him command of the Capital Military District in 1968.

 On 5 March 1968 the Division together with Regional Forces killed 275 VC and captured 61 weapons north of Cà Mau Airfield.

-On 19 October 1969 the 32nd Regiment supported by helicopter gunships from the U.S. 164th Combat Aviation Group engaged a PAVN/VC force in the U Minh Forest 37 mi south of Rạch Giá.
+On 19 October 1969 the 32nd Regiment supported by helicopter gunships from the US 164th Combat Aviation Group engaged a PAVN/VC force in the U Minh Forest 37 mi south of Rạch Giá.
 At 11:00 another Division unit supported the fighting which continued until mid-afternoon when the PAVN/VC withdrew leaving 96 dead and 15 individual and six crew-served weapons and 145 Rocket-propelled grenades.
 An AH-1 Cobra was shot down during the battle.

 In January 1970 John Paul Vann at the request of Ambassador Ellsworth Bunker produced his own evaluations of IV Corps' commanders which differed markedly from the official judgments of MACV.
 Vann recommended all three division commanders and the special zone commander for relief, however only the 7th Division commander was replaced.

 During 1971 the Division focused on destruction of the PAVN/VC Base Area 483 in the U Minh Forest.